Hospital-Wide Adult All-Payer Readmissions and Revisits in Massachusetts

 - The report Hospital-Wide Adult All-Payer Readmissions in Massachusetts: SFY 2011-2017, released in December 2018, takes a statewide look at readmissions in Massachusetts acute care hospitals, providing insights into statewide, regional, and hospital-specific readmission rates, including data cuts by payer type, discharge setting, and hospital characteristics.

-- The Hospital Readmissions Profiles series, released in June 2018, offers a graphical report for each acute care hospital in the Commonwealth.
+- The most recent Hospital Readmissions Profiles series, released in March 2019, offers a graphical report for each acute care hospital in the Commonwealth.
 These profiles provide more in-depth readmission statistics for each hospital broken out by several factors and presented in the context of the statewide figures.

 - Behavioral Health and Readmissions in Massachusetts Acute Care Hospitals, released in August 2016, examines the readmission patterns for individuals with comorbid behavioral health conditions in Massachusetts acute care hospitals.